davesag/mock-algolia/README.md

 # mock-algolia

-A mock server that mimics the Algolia Search and Indexing APIs
+A mock server that mimics the [Algolia](https://www.algolia.com) Search and Indexing APIs.

 ## Docker